-1. social media postings/t tovtc ⊥.
-SOCIAL media postiligs/ LEXIS
+1. social media postings/texts

+name calling

-- 2. negative peer pressure
+2. negative peer pressure

-- 3. name calling

-- 4. teasing
+4. teasing

-- 5. verbal challenges

-- 6. dares

-- 7. threats

-- 8. verbal attacks

-- 9. belittlement

-- 10. social exclusion

-- 11. spreading malicious rumors

-- 12. religious affiliation

-- 13. political affiliation
+5. verbal challenges 11. spreading malicious rumors 6. negative remarks about religious dares 12.
+7. affiliation threats 8. verbal attacks 13. negative remarks about political 9. belittlement affiliation 10. social exclusion 14. remarks about gender identity

-Sexual harassment is any unwelcome sexual advance - either physical or verbal, requests for sexual favors, and any inappropriate verbal or physical conduct of a sexual nature when made by any student to another student.
+Sexual harassment is any sexual advance - either physical or verbal, requests for sexual favors, and any inappropriate verbal or physical conduct of a sexual nature when made by any student to another student.
 Sexual harassment as defined above may include, but is not limited, to the following: verbal harassment or abuse; pressure for sexual activity; repeated remarks with sexual or demeaning implications; and unwelcome touching.